 ISAEP stands for Information Systems and Assurance Examination Program.
 This is a new term, most often used informally by NCUA representatives when referring to the cybersecurity examination process.
 Its first official published use was in a NCUA Board Action Memorandum dated December 16, 2020.

 MERIT stands for Modern Examination and Risk Identification Tool.
-MERIT is a web-based exam platform NCUA examiners will use to conduct future exams.
+MERIT is a web-based exam platform NCUA examiners began piloting in September 2019 and will use to conduct future exams.
 It will replace the NCUA's AIRES legacy examination application.
 The official release date has not been announced, as the product is still being pilot tested, but it is estimated to be released in the third quarter of 2021.

 CSET stands for Cyber Security Evaluation Tool.
 CSET is a downloadable application designed for the Department of Homeland Security (DHS) by the Cybersecurity & Infrastructure Security Agency (CISA) and Idaho National Labs (INL).
 The CSET is a self-assessment tool for non-financial industries to assess their cybersecurity posture.
 The NCUA contracted with INL to build the ACET into a format similar to the CSET for credit unions to use as a free option.
 To access this option, ask your NCUA examiner.
 In a NCUA Board Action Memorandum dated December 16, 2020, the writers reference an "Automated Cybersecurity Evaluation Toolbox (ACET) self-assessment solution."
 It's unclear at this point if that is the solution built by INL, the spreadsheet ACET, or something else.